Last Updated on November 27, 2023 by Electricalvolt

 Watts Law Example 3

-As an electrical engineering student, if your instructor asked you to calculate the current for 110V and 100-Watts electric bulbs.
-What will be the formula for calculation?
+As an electrical engineering student, if your instructor asked you to calculate the current for 110V and 100-Watt electric bulbs.
+What will be the calculation formula?

 You can calculate the current for 220 Volts and comment down your answer below in the comment section.

 We have discussed Watts law, which shows the relation between voltage, current, and power.
 Ohms’ law shows the relation between voltage, current, and resistance.
 We will discuss the terms used for these laws.

 The resistance is the property of a conductor that creates a hindrance in the flow of electric current passing through a conductor.
 It protects you from harmful energy in case of fault, as it blocks the current passage.
 Its unit is Ohm, and we represent it by the omega symbol (Ω).